SwissPowershell/SPS-WinTools/README.md

 # SPS-WinTools Module

-First I want to thans [@guyrleech](https://github.com/guyrleech) for his script `Get-ProcessRelatives` which I have integrated in the SPS-WinTools module.
+First I want to thanks [@guyrleech](https://github.com/guyrleech) for his script `Get-ProcessRelatives` which I have integrated in the SPS-WinTools module.
 I have made some changes to the script to make it more modular.

 ## Overview